dombialcz/playwright-sportsdirect/README.md

 # playwright-sportsdirect

 Trying out playwright to see what all the fuss is about.

+Please Note: There is an issue with chromium not closing correctly https://github.com/microsoft/playwright/issues/4218

 ### install using
 ```npm install```